ngoosojk/dataChallengeRepo/resources/links/Angular resolution.md

 **_SO THE GOAL BECOMES HOW TO MAKE IMAGES WITH SMALL ANGULAR RESOLUTIONS._**

-It seems that in astronomy, there is a relationship between the image resolution $\theta$ and the wavelength $\lambda$ giving by
+It seems that in astronomy, there is a relationship between the image resolution $\theta$ and the wavelength $\lambda$ giving by:

 $$\theta = 1.22 \frac{\lambda} {D}$$